geut/chan/packages/chan/README.md

   - New stuff added.
 ```

-|> Note: this could be a good option to work with a monorepo and root changelog.
+> This could be a good option to work with a monorepo and root changelog.

 ## <a name="command-release"></a>`chan release <semver>`